 In the outer reaches of the Solar System there’s very little sunlight and so they shine dimly with very low surface brightnesses, compounding the problems of small size.

-Here we’ll look at how to reveal these elusive details in your images of the ice giants.
+Below we’ll look at how to reveal these elusive details in your images of the ice giants, but you might like to get started with our guide on how to see Uranus.

 To record planetary images, astronomers usually place high-speed digital video cameras at the focal point of their telescopes.